ANTHONY m EnglishEnglish form of the Roman family name

 Hob and

 Nob, which were medieval rhyming nicknames of Robert.
-It was borne by the character Bob Cratchit in Charles Dickens' novel
+It is borne by the character Bob Cratchit in Charles Dickens' novel

 A Christmas Carol (1843).
 Other famous bearers include American folk musician Bob Dylan (1941-) and Jamaican reggae musician Bob Marley (1945-1981).

-CALVIN m EnglishDerived from the French surname
+Calvin m EnglishDerived from the French surname

 Cauvin, which was derived from